TheSkyentist/GELATO/README.md

 The behaviour of GELATO is controlled entirely by the "PARAMS.json" file.
 And example parameter file is included in the repository.

 * Outfolder: This parameter is the path to the output directory.
+* VacuumWav: Are the spectra being fit in air or vacuum wavelengths.
-* ContinuumRegion: The border around emission lines in velocity space that where the continuum is fit (km/s).
-If the regions around two emission lines overlap, the two regions are merged and the lines share a continuum.
+* ContinuumRegion: The border around emission lines in velocity space that will be excluded when fitting the continuum initially.
 * LineRegion: The border around an emission line in velocity that must be contained within the spectrum in order to be fit (km/s).
 This region is also used to estimate the initial height of the line.
-* ContinuumDeg: Degree of polynomial for continuum background.
 * MaxIter: Maximum number of minimization algorithm iterations.
 * NBoot: Number of bootstrap iterations to constrain error on parameters.
 * FThresh: F-test threshold to incorporate additional model parameters.
 * NProcess: Number of processes to open with python multiprocessing.
 Set equal to 1 to use only a single thread.
 * Plotting: Produce plots or not.
-* PlotComp: To plot only the components of the fit or the total fit.
-* CalcEW: To calculate equivalent widths or not.
+* CalcEW: To calculate (rest) equivalent widths or not.
 * Concatenate: To concatenate the results of a multiple GELATO run or not.
 * Overwrite: Overwrite the results of a previous GELATO run.
 * Verbose: To print GELATO output.